 The above-named applicant has applied to the Rhode Island Department of Environmental Management for reissuance of a RIPDES Permit to discharge into the designated receiving water.
-The facility is engaged in operations of a bulk petroleum storage terminal that stores and distributes #2 fuel oil, diesel, kerosene, and methanol.
-The discharge consists of storm water runoff, groundwater, and hydrostatic test water.
-The discharge is to the Mt.
-Hope Bay.
-Attachment A-2 includes a site location map.
-Attachment A-3 includes a site plan identifying the location of ASTs, the oil/water separators, and other structures.
+The facility is engaged in operations of a bulk petroleum storage terminal that stores and distributes #2 and #6 fuel oil, diesel, and liquid asphalt.
+The discharge consists of storm water runoff and hydrostatic test water.
+The discharge is to the Providence River.
+Attachment A-2 includes a site location map; Attachment A-3 includes a site drainage diagram identifying the direction of storm water flow, location of ASTs and other structures, the oil/water separator and Outfall 003A; and Attachment A-4 includes a line flow diagram for Outfall 003A for estimated flow.